robenkleene/robenkleene.github.io/_drafts/2019-12-01-jumping-directly-to-folders-on-ios.md

 - Individual project names often have too many hits, e.g., if you're working on "Repla" you probably have a lot of files with the word "Repla" in the name.
 - If you're jumping into individual project folders, than you're not building long-term muscle memory, how you find projects changes when your project changes.

-With Viticci's URLs for the first time ever we can jump to these base folders on iOS.
+With Viticci's URLs for the first time we can jump to these base folders on iOS.

 * * *